xiaohanfu123/OOP-Workshops-Forked-/WS03/readme.md

 ```C++
 void setEmpty();
 ```
-This method sets the customer to a safe empty state by setting the pointer to null and the id to 0.
+This method sets the customer to a safe empty state by setting the pointers to null and the id to 0.

 ```C++
 void deallocateMemory();